japer-technology/forgejo-society/THE-REPO-IS-THE-MIND/README.md

 ## The forge is the mind.
 The repo is an agency.
 The society thinks.

-### The book Society of the Mind was determined as the networking of The Repo is the Mind and thus `Society of Repo` was created.
+### The book Society of the Mind was determined as the networking of The Repo is the Mind and thus `Society of Repo` was invented.